Learning how to tile a shower wall isn’t hard

 Cement board and HardieBacker are NOT waterproof.
 They’re water resistant.

-As such, they need some type of waterproofing membrane over them, like RedGard.
+As such, they require a waterproofing membrane over them, such as RedGard.

 Here are some waterproofing options: